MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredinfo_reason.md

 ## -description

-The specific reason that attention is required for an update that was blocked from proceeding.
+Gets a value indicating the specific reason that attention is required for an update that was blocked from proceeding.

 ## -property-value

+A value indicating the specific reason that attention is required for an update that was blocked from proceeding.

 ## -remarks

 ## -see-also

 ## -examples